 Governmental Activities.
-At the completion of the Authority's fiscal year, its governmental funds (the General Fund) reported a fund balance of \$616,515.
-Of this amount \$511.430 or 83% is unassigned.
-This was an increase of \$87,953 in unassigned fund balance from the previous year.
+At the completion of the Authority's fiscal year, its governmental funds (the General Fund) reported an unassigned fund balance of \$699,662.
+This was an increase of \$83,147 in unassigned fund balance from the previous year.